What I Believe

 9. The Day of the Lord/The Millennial Reign of Jesus: The return of our Lord Jesus the Messiah in the clouds, in like manner that he departed, with His saints from Heaven to rule and reign for one thousand years on earth as the Scripture promised (Rom.
 11:25, 27; II Thess.
 1:7; Rev. 19:11-16, 20:1-7).
 After this, there will be a new heaven and new earth (Rev 21-22).

-10. Those who die in their sin will be resurrected and judged and ultimately join Satan and other rebellious angels in everlasting punishment in the Lake of Fire (Rev. 19:20, 20:10-15).
+10. Those who die in their sin will be resurrected and judged and ultimately join Satan and other rebellious angels in everlasting Hell in the Lake of Fire (Rev. 19:20, 20:10-15).

-11. All born-again believers have been commissioned to share the Gospel to all the world and make disciples of all nations.
+11. All born-again believers have been commissioned to share the Gospel to all the world and teach all nations.
 (Mat 28:19, Luke 10:2)